splatformlab/BlockFlex/README.md

 BlockFlex is out learning-based storage harvesting framework, which can harvest flash-based storage resources at fine-grained granularity in modern clould platforms.

 ## 1. Overview
+The languages required to run the code in the directory are Python (>=3.6), Java (tested with 1.8), and C (tested with gcc version 4.8).
+For the artifact committee, the correct gcc version is already installed on the test machine.

 The following packages are necessary to install before running the following scripts.
 ```shell
 #Easy command line download of google drive files